cylc/cylc-doc/src/reference/architecture/ui-server.rst

 spawns UI Servers on behalf of users and provides each with a fixed URL (derived from the user name) using a `Configurable HTTP Proxy`_.

-Users can access each others UI Servers providing that they have been granted permissions.
+Users can access each other's UI Servers providing they have been granted permission.

 Authorisation is performed by Cylc within the `Cylc UI Server`_, see :ref:`cylc authorisation`.